-What can you do about an overweight dog?
-If you are feeding a lot of snacks and treats you might want to cut back a bit.
+What can you do about a fat husky?
+If you are feeding them a lot of snacks and treats you might want to cut back a bit.
 Feeding your husky puppy less human food and instead good quality dog food is the way to go.

 You should also consider the amount of exercise you are giving your puppy.
 A slight increase in exercise, duration and/or intensity, might be enough to help the dog fall slowly to a more reasonable weight.
 Be gentle though - an overweight dog isn't going to be as strong, agile, or have the same stamina as a perfectly healthy dog.
 If you want to know more, here are our top five tips on exercising your Husky puppy.

 The tell-tale sign that a dog is underweight is that the rib bones are clearly visible across the chest.
 In this case similar advice applies for an overweight dog - look at the diet and feed more wholesome pet food with a high protein component.
 A bit more exercise can help promote muscle growth.

 If you suspect something else is at play - for example your puppy refuses to eat - definitely get it checked out by your vet.
 There could be an underlying health condition affecting appetite that needs to be treated.